rubinius/rubinius/web/doc/en/how-to/commit-to-github.markdown

 12. git rebase master
 13. git checkout master
 14. git merge name-of-fix-branch
+15. git push origin master

-Steps 9 through 14 can be automated via a script to save on all of that typing.
+Steps 9 through 15 can be automated via a script to save on all of that typing.

 ### Committers With Read-only Access to Rubinius Repository